6 Tips to Break The Cycle of Living Paycheck to Paycheck

 What is Living Paycheck to Paycheck?

-Living paycheck to paycheck is self-explanatory in the name.
+Living paycheck to paycheck is pretty self-explanatory in the name.
 By the time you get to your next paycheck, the previous one has already run out.
-This means your expenses are greater than or equal to your income.
-If you spend more than you make, then it can be dangerous for your financial health.
+To use math terms, your expenses are greater than or equal to your income.
+You always spend at least as much as you are bringing in.
+And that is dangerous.

 Paycheck to Paycheck by the Numbers.